-Independent Study
+Independent/Guided Study

-Students in the Department of Anthropology can take no more than six hours of independent study for the MA degree.
+Students in the Department of Anthropology can take no more than six hours of independent/guided study ("directed readings") for the MA degree.
 This conforms to the Grad School Rules:

 Independent coursework cannot exceed 25 percent of the coursework required for the master's degree.